A. W. Tozer: Early life

-Tozer hailed from a tiny farming community in western La Jose, Pennsylvania.
+Tozer hailed from the tiny farming community of La Jose in Western Pennsylvania.
 He was converted to Christianity as a teenager in Akron, Ohio: While on his way home from work at a tire company, he overheard a street preacher say, "If you don't know how to be saved ... just call on God, saying, 'Lord, be merciful to me a sinner.'"
 Upon returning home, he climbed into the attic and heeded the preacher's advice.

-Pastor
+Pastorate

 In 1919, five years after his conversion and without formal education in Christian theology, Tozer accepted an offer to serve as pastor of his first church.
-That began 44 years of ministry associated with the Christian and Missionary Alliance (C&MA), a Protestant Evangelical denomination, 33 of them serving as a pastor in several different congregations (his first, a small storefront church in Nutter Fort, West Virginia).
+That began 44 years of ministry associated with the Christian and Missionary Alliance (C&MA), an Evangelical Protestant denomination, 33 of those years serving as a pastor in several different congregations.
+His first congregation was a small storefront church in Nutter Fort, West Virginia.
 Later, he served thirty years (1928 to 1959) as the pastor of Southside Alliance Church in Chicago; the final years of his life he spent as pastor of Avenue Road Church in Toronto, Ontario, Canada.
 Observing contemporary Christian living, Tozer felt that the church was on a dangerous course toward compromising with "worldly" concerns.

 Born into poverty, Tozer was self-educated and taught himself what he missed in high school and university.

-Author
+Authorship

 Tozer began writing in 1931 for the denominational magazine of the Christian and Missionary Alliance, Alliance Weekly (now Alliance Life), which became the platform from which his writing career emerged.
-He later wrote the monthly column “There’s Truth in It” (1936–37) and “A Word in Season” (1944–46).
+He later wrote the monthly column “There's Truth in It” (1936–37) and “A Word in Season” (1944–46).
 In May 1950, he became the editor of the Alliance Weekly, a position he filled until his death in 1963.

 At the urging of David W. Fant, publications secretary of the C&MA, Tozer wrote biographies of A. B. Simpson (1943) and Robert A. Jaffray (1947).
-It was the publication of his third book, The Pursuit of God (1948), that made Tozer a household name among evangelicals.
+It was the publication of Tozer's third book, The Pursuit of God (1948), that made him a household name among evangelicals.
 In addition to the 12 books he published in his lifetime, more than 40 other books have been compiled from his magazine features, editorials, and transcribed sermons.

-During his lifetime, Tozer’s works were published by Christian Publications, Inc., the denominational press operated by the C&MA.
+During his lifetime, Tozer's works were published by Christian Publications, Inc., the denominational press operated by the C&MA.
 The publishing house declared bankruptcy in 2006 and was purchased by WingSpread Publishers of Camp Hill, Pennsylvania.
 In November 2013, Moody Publishers acquired Wingspread from parent company Zur Ltd., a transaction that included more than 60 Tozer books and pamphlets.
-Some of Tozer’s works are now in the public domain and have been issued by multiple publishers.
+Some of Tozer's works are now in the public domain and have been issued by multiple publishers.